Gh053d413x/Admin_Terminal/README.md

 # Admin Terminal `Alpha 1.7.1`

-Software is open source, you can edit and customize and modify it anyway you want.
+Software is free, you can edit and customize and modify it anyway you want.

 ---